 The fact that you appear to think that this universally known fact is some sort of insider info is kekworthy

 If I had the choice, I'd go to Lucca or Verona in Italy.
 The weather is better than in most of Europe.
 There is a reason why the whole continent vacations in Italy.
-They're both fucking gorgeous areas.
+They're both fricking gorgeous areas.
 Verona would have better job opportunities because of all the tourists and restaurants, and you'd be close to the mountains and the ski resorts.
-Verona is a fucking gem.
+Verona is a fricking gem.
 It's one of the few cities I've ever visited in the world where I immediately would have moved there on the spot.
 But Lucca is pretty amazing too, and it would be cheaper, and it's close to the beach.
 You'd have a high speed train nearby in both cities for traveling around easily.

 I saw someone mention Poland as a possibility.
 If you had the choice between Poland and Italy and money wasn't an issue, you'd be literally insane to do school Poland.